 We bring varied backgrounds and skills to our roles, but we are all here to love and support you.

 Brian comes to Camargo with a Bachelor of Arts in Public Administration.
 He is a Certified Dementia Practitioner with over four years experience in Senior Care Management including Memory Care and Activities.
 He grew up in Cincinnati and has a dedicated life of service with 26 years as a Firefighter, and demonstrated leadership as a Fire Captain.

 He points to a favorite quote on dementia care from Dr. Alice Howland as inspiration: "I am not suffering.
 I am struggling, to stay connected to who I once was.
 So live in the moment I tell myself.
 It's really all I can do.
 Live in the moment."

 Brian believes that social engagement, protection of dignity, choices, and ‘living in their moment’ are the keys to a higher quality of life.

 Stephanie joins us with more than 20 years experience in various healthcare organizations.
 She chose a career serving the public, and finds it extremely rewarding to help seniors transition to community style living.

 “A big part of my job is building relationships with future residents.
 I love learning about people and their families.
 I genuinely care about connecting with the people that I’m trying to help.
 When someone moves in, we haven’t just gained a resident we’ve gained a new friend.”

 Stephanie resides in Blue Ash with her husband and children.
 She enjoys spending time with her family and traveling in her spare time.

-Kathy comes to Traditions at Camargo with office management, bookkeeping, human resources, and payroll knowledge that includes 20+ years at Cincinnati Children's Hospital Medical Center as an Administrative Supervisor, as well as experience as an Accounting Liaison for a local company.
+Kathy comes to Traditions at Camargo with experience in office management, bookkeeping, human resources, and payroll, including 20+ years as an Administrative Supervisor at Cincinnati Children's Hospital Medical Center.